Large N Optimization for multi-matrix systems: Conclusions

 \section{Conclusions}

-We have applied previously developed numerical, master field methods to solve a variety of coupled (two-matrix models).
+We have applied previously developed numerical, master field methods to solve a variety of coupled two-matrix models.
 These include matrix integrals and matrix quantum mechanics systems, with the fact that they all have a representation in terms of collective Hamiltonians with (Wilson) loops as dynamical variables.
-The collective loop space representation provides (nonlinear) Wilson loop equations, which in the former case (matrix integral) are equivalent to Schwinger Dyson (Migdal-Makeenko) equations.
+The collective loop space representation provides (nonlinear) Wilson loop equations, which in the former case (matrix integral) are equivalent to Schwinger-Dyson (Migdal-Makeenko) equations.
 Solution as it was understood in the original minimization schemes is to be accomplished subject to loop space (Schwarz) inequalities which define the constrained minimization procedure.
-The collective method includes not only the form of the large $N$ Hamiltonian and potential but also provides a complete set of inequalities, which we give in explicit determinantal form).
+The collective method includes not only the form of the large $N$ Hamiltonian and potential but also provides a complete set of inequalities, which we give in explicit determinate form).
 The associated (constrained) minimization of the large $N$ problem is implemented through a master field, as explained in detail in the text (and also in original works).
 The numerical solution of the nonlinear large $N$ stationary point not only gives the leading large $N$ Wilson loop background, it also establishes in concrete terms the existence of the master field.
 This existence. was questioned through the years in various works.
 Constrained minimization, which is accomplished with fairly large number of (loop) variables ($\sim 10^4$) is seen to give essentially exact results for large $N$ expectation values, ground state energy and low lying spectra.
 This size can be further increased for added precision.
 The formulation, and methods developed are such that there is no difference in having larger number of matrix variables.
 The large $N$ dynamics is evaluated in loop space, which is parametrized the same way (and easily computer augmented).
 Regarding further works, and applications of the methods developed in this work, one can contemplate many physical problems requiring understanding through matrix models range from confinement \cite{Hanada:2019czd} to cosmology \cite{Brahma:2021tkh}.
 More specifically, extensions to supersymmetric versions of the multi-matrix QM can be considered.
 The four matrix BMN quantum mechanics (at large $N$) is clearly accessible by this scheme, and we plan to present results in future work.
-Considering the two matrix case, whose solution is accomplished in this work, an interesting application to entanglement \cite{Das:2020jhy}, thermodynamics and the matrix thermofield double state (TFD) dynamics.
-In general this requires a study of QM defined on the Schwinger-Kelydish contour \cite{Schwinger}.
-Adjusting our optimization to this appears possible.
+Considering the two matrix case, whose solution is accomplished in this work, an interesting application to entanglement \cite{Das:2020jhy}, thermodynamics and the matrix thermofield double (TFD) states.
+In general this requires a study of QM defined on the Schwinger-Keldysh contour \cite{Schwinger:1960qe,Keldysh:1964ud}.
+The TFD state and the corresponding wave functional of the $O(N)$ vector theory based on the collective field formulation was recently studied in \cite{Jevicki:2021ddf}.
+Adjusting our optimization to matrix systems appears possible.
 An approximate version of the TFD involves coupling the system through single trace interaction \cite{Maldacena:2018lmt, Alet:2020ehp, Plugge:2020wgc}, this corresponds to interaction term in QM that we studied, therefore these models provide a possibility to simulate temperature in the ground state.
 Likewise will be a fuller exploration of the phase structure of this theory.